hermanodoo/CNU_SW_ACADEMY-tests/README.md

 # CNU_SW_ACADEMY-tests

-## Solution for Daily Code Tests provided by curriculum
+## Solution for Daily Code Tests provided by the curriculum